lkcampbell/brackets-ruler/README.md

       * Hook word wrap guide to current Brackets word wrap code

 * Nice But Not Necessary
-   * Clean up ruler HTML-generator code using jQuery
-   * Changed CSS to LESS (proper namespacing of styles)
+   * Change CSS to LESS (proper namespacing of styles)
    * Update ruler when changing themes in Themes extension

 ### License